 Who we are

-Beginning with her practicum in 2012, Lauren worked as a school social worker for eight years in several school districts, including Nacogdoches ISD.
-Beginning with her practicum in 2012, Lauren worked as a school social worker for eight years in several school districts, including Nacogdoches ISD.
-Lauren loved being a school social worker because it was the perfect intersection of clinical work with individuals and groups, community outreach, policy creation and implementation, and program development and evaluation.
-During her time as a school social worker, Lauren realized her love of facilitating the healing and growth of children, especially pre-teens, adolescents, and young adults.
+Beginning with her practicum in 2012, Lauren worked as a school social worker for eight years across several school districts, including Nacogdoches ISD.
+She valued school social work for its unique integration of clinical practice with individuals and groups, community outreach, policy development and implementation, and program design and evaluation.
+During this time, Lauren developed a strong commitment to facilitating the healing and growth of children and adolescents, particularly pre-teens, adolescents, and young adults.

 Lauren has worked as a therapist in private practice for several years.
-Lauren believes that relationships are the foundation of therapy and approaches sessions by meeting people where they are and using a trauma-responsive, non-judgmental lens.
-Lauren has had the honor of working with folks of all ages experiencing stress, anxiety, depression, adjustment issues, life changes, grief, and trauma.
-She specializes in working with adolescents, young adults, perinatal moms, stressed parents, and caregivers.
-Lauren has specialized training in Eye Movement Desensitization and Reprocessing (EMDR), Acceptance and Commitment Therapy, Emotionally Focused Therapy (EFT), Solution-Focused Brief Therapy (SFBT), and Trauma-focused cognitive behavioral therapy (TF-CBT).
+She approaches therapy from a relational, trauma-responsive, and nonjudgmental framework, meeting clients where they are and centering the therapeutic relationship as the foundation for healing.
+She has worked with individuals across the lifespan experiencing stress, anxiety, depression, adjustment challenges, life transitions, grief, and trauma.
+Lauren specializes in working with adolescents, young adults, perinatal mothers, and stressed parents and caregivers.
+She has specialized training in Eye Movement Desensitization and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Emotionally Focused Therapy (EFT), Solution-Focused Brief Therapy (SFBT), and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).

-Lauren also serves as an Adjunct Professor at SFASU School of Social Work in the Master of Social Work program and .
-Through lectures, experiential activities, small group discussions, student presentations, modeling of social work skills, Lauren’s focus is on helping students understand the real-world applications of what they learn.
+Lauren has also served as an Adjunct Professor at SFASU School of Social Work in the Master of Social Work program.
+Through lectures, experiential activities, small group discussions, student presentations, and modeling of social work skills, Lauren’s focus is on helping students understand the real-world applications of what they learn.
 Within the context of the program and student learning outcomes, Lauren utilizes a constructivist learning approach to create a space where students can construct their own learning based on the goals they have for themselves as future social workers.

 Born and raised in Nacogdoches, Lauren was excited to move home in 2016.
 She loves eating chips and queso, enjoys being active outdoors, gardening, cooking, spending time with friends, watching TV, and savors the time she spends with her husband and three kids.